 Basic earnings per share from continuing operations decreased from a net loss from continuing operations of \$(0.07) per share in FY 2021 to a net loss from continuing operations of \$(0.08) per share in FY 2022.
 Revenues increased 35.5% from \$21.8 million for FY 2021 to \$29.5 million for FY 2022.
 Operating loss decreased from an operating loss of \$(2.7) million in FY 2021 to an operating loss of \$(695,000) in FY 2022.
 Net loss from continuing operations increased from a net loss of \$(410,000) in FY 2021 to a net loss of \$(500,000) in FY 2022.
 The increase in revenue was due primarily to the impacts from the COVID-19 pandemic during FY 2021, including its impact on our operation and the operations of our franchised, licensed and Company-owned locations.
-During FY 2022, many of the disruptions experienced as a result of the COVID-19 pandemic were no longer impacting our network of franchised and licensed retail stores and many of our locations had returned to, or exceeded, pre-pandemic levels.
+During FY 2022, many of the disruptions experienced as a result of the COVID-19 pandemic were no longer impacting our network of franchised and licensed retail stores and many of our locations had returned to, or exceeded, prepandemic levels.
 These increases were partially offset by the costs associated with the contested solicitation of proxies incurred during FY 2022 with no comparable costs in FY 2021.
-The decrease in loss from operations and net loss was due primarily to recovery from the COVID-19 pandemic and the associated impact on revenue during FY 2021 partially offset by the costs associated with the contested solicitation of proxies incurred during FY 2022.
-With no comparable costs in FY 2021.
-The decrease in loss from operations and net loss was due primarily to recovery from the COVID-19 pandemic and the associated impact on revenue during FY 2021 partially offset by the costs associated with the contested solicitation of proxies and the associated with the contested solicitation of proxies and the associated with the contested solicitation of proxies and the associated with the contested solicitation of proxies and stock compensation costs during FY 2022.
+The decrease in loss from operations and net loss was due primarily to recovery from the COVID-19 pandemic and the associated impact on revenue during FY 2021 partially offset by the costs associated solicitation of proxies and the associated impact on costs during FY 2022.